wordswords/dotfiles/README.md

 1) Removes all newlines from the start of a file, and end of a file.
 2) Removes all trailing whitespace from all lines of each file.

-### `mlnx_tune`

-Displays some diagnosic information about the ancient Mellonex SFP fibreoptic network card in my server.

 ### `get-weather.sh`

 Displays on the commandline a visual representation of the current weather in Manchester, UK.